thankitkumar/package/README.md

-# Reactify - Universal Component Library
+# Reactify - A Universal React Component Library

 [![npm version](https://img.shields.io/npm/v/@reactify/components.svg?style=flat)](https://www.npmjs.com/package/@reactify/components)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Reactify provides a collection of reusable, unstyled, and accessible UI components designed to accelerate your development workflow.
-Built with adaptability in mind, it's perfect for creating consistent user interfaces across any platform or framework, with first-class support for React and Next.js.
+Reactify provides a collection of reusable, unstyled, and accessible UI components designed to accelerate your development workflow within the React ecosystem.
+Built with adaptability in mind, it's perfect for creating consistent user interfaces in any React-based project, including Next.js, Vite, or Create React App.

 ## Key Features

 -   **Core Components**: A rich library of foundational UI components like buttons, inputs, modals, charts, and advanced data tables.
--   **Framework Agnostic**: Designed for easy integration with React, Next.js, and can be adapted for others.
+-   **React Ecosystem Ready**: Works seamlessly in any React environment.
+The components are bundled as a standard library.
 -   **Flexible Theming**: Easily customize the look and feel using CSS variables to match your brand identity.
 -   **Accessibility First**: Built with WAI-ARIA standards in mind, ensuring all components are usable by everyone, with full keyboard navigation and screen reader support.
--   **Platform Agnostic**: Write once, use everywhere.
-Components are compatible with web, mobile, and desktop environments.
 -   **Developer Experience**: Built with TypeScript for a clean, predictable, and robust development experience.

 ## Installation